List of EastEnders characters introduced in 2025: Fat Mike

-Michael "Fat Mike" Smith, portrayed by Tai Hilferink, is part of a gang who have been hassling Oscar Branning (Pierre Moullier).
+Michael "Fat Mike" Smith, portrayed by Tai Hilferink, is part of a gang who have been hassling Oscar Branning (Pierre Counihan-Moullier).
 He made his first appearance in Episode 7153, which originally aired on 14 July 2025 when Oscar spotted them outside the young offenders institute, where he explained to his sister Lauren Branning (Jacqueline Jossa), her fiancé Peter Beale (Thomas Law), and his father Ian Beale (Adam Woodyatt) that they have it out for him.
 Oscar also revealed that they petrol bombed his mother Tanya Cross's (Jo Joyner) house thinking he was there.

 A source told Digital Spy: "When Oscar arrived in Walford last week, it soon became clear that he was running from a dangerous fella called Mike.
 The pair went joyriding together and Oscar was caught, but he gave the police Mike's name to try and reduce his sentence.
 Now Mike wants revenge, and Oscar is in serious trouble!
 He's tried to make a fresh start in Albert Square, but Mike's sinister text messages have left him terrified."
 They continued by explaining how their actions have affected Oscar: "Oscar goes on the attack and lashes out, thinking that Mike is still out to get him, but he doesn't realise that the mystery intruder is just Peter!" reveals our source.
 "Peter is furious about this incident and orders him to leave – he's finally had enough of Oscar's antics."